-Dislocation of the shoulder at the GH joint may occur when an athlete falls on an outstretched hand or during abduction and external rotation of the shoulder.
-Significant force is required to dislocate a shoulder unless the athlete is experiencing re-injury.
-A shoulder dislocation occurs when the head of the humerus pulls free of the glenoid fossa of the scapula.
+Dislocation of the shoulder in the GH joint may occur when an athlete falls on an outstretched hand or through abduction and external rotation of the shoulder.
+Unless the athlete is currently undergoing re-injury force must dislocate a shoulder.
+When the head of the humerus pulls free of the glenoid fossa of the scapula, A shoulder dislocation occurs.

-While several types of shoulder dislocation exist, the most common is anterior dislocation which represents 95% of all cases.
-In this dislocation injury, the structures responsible for stabilizing the anterior shoulder, including the capsule and the inferior ligament, are torn free from the bone.
-Compression fractures of the humeral head known as Hill-Sachs lesions are associated with anterior dislocations.
-More commonly, avulsion of the anterior glenoid labrum can occur, which is known as a Ban kart lesion.
+The most common is while several kinds of shoulder dislocation exist.
+From the bone, the structures responsible for strengthening the anterior shoulder, for example, capsule and the ligament, are torn Within this dislocation injury.
+Compression fractures of the head are associated with anterior dislocations.
+Avulsion of the anterior glenoid labrum can happen, which is called a Ban kart lesion.

 Cause of injury

-Violent contact with another athlete or solid object.
+Contact with solid or another athlete object.
 A fall onto an outstretched hand.
-Sudden, violent torsion of the shoulder.
+Sudden.

 Signs and symptoms

-Severe pain in the shoulder.
-Arm held away from the body at the side, with the forearm turned outward.
-Irregular contour of the deltoid muscles.
+Pain at the shoulder.
+Arm held in the side away from the body, with the forearm.
+The irregular contour of the muscles.

-Realignment or reduction of the dislocated joint.
+Realignment or reduction of the joint.
 Immobilization and analgesics for pain.

 Rehabilitation and prevention

-Most initial shoulder dislocations are treated without resort to surgery, although subsequent dislocations may require surgical care.
-Many athletes suffer a range of disabilities following dislocation.
-An alternative to surgical treatment involves injections directed at the middle and inferior glenohumeral ligaments.
-This may offer better relief from pain, restoration of mobility and a speedier return to athletic activity.
-Further, the technique avoids the formation of scar tissue common after surgery.
+Although dislocations may require care first shoulder dislocations are treated to surgery.
+Many athletes suffer a selection of disabilities after a dislocation.
+An alternative to surgical treatment involves injections.
+This may offer recovery of freedom, relief from pain and a return to activity.
+The technique avoids the formation of scar tissue common after surgery.